Campaign of the Month: August 2017

 Post Nemesis Star Trek RPG!

-While we are an active campaign (playing Saturdays at 3pm to 7pm Central Time US GMT-6) we are actively considering new players players to join this campaign.
+We will soon be an active campaign (playing Friday from 8pm to 12am Central Time US GMT-6) and we are actively considering new players players to join this campaign.
 This campaign runs concurrently with Phase I, set in the Cardassian Theater, and there are a couple of openings available there as well.
 We play privately using Roll20.net as our virtual tabletop, for voice comms we use Discord, and using ObsidianPortal to catalog our exploits and disperse information.
 Box.com is a cloud data spot where we keep docs that are linked on Obsidian Portal.